amimul1/FLD-generator/README.md

-## Releases (READ CAREFULLY to determine which branch suits you)
+## Release Branches  (READ CAREFULLY to determine which branch suits you)
 * **(New!)** `NeurIPS_2024` branch (2024-12)
-    - We released the code for generating FLD2 (Formal Logic Deduction Diverse).
+    - We released the code for generating FLDx2 (Formal Logic Deduction Diverse).
 * `NLP_2024_KOBE_BEEF` branch (2024-01-24)
     - Release at LREC-COLING 2024 and 言語処理学会 2024.
     - Now capable of generating Japanese corpora (JFLD).